 Until science can manipulate how people grow old, more people will reach a higher age, which means more Respiratory Therapists will be called upon to treat said individuals.
 Respiratory Therapists will be needed to provide care for and help the aging population survive in the later stages of their life.

 2. Sleep Disorders are Becoming More Prevalent

 Sleep apnea has become a significant health issue in the United States.
 Roughly 22 million Americans suffer from this condition.
 This disorder occurs when someone stops breathing while they are asleep.
 Such a problem can lead to a number of different medical issues, fatigue, and in some cases, even death.

 Thankfully in today’s world, finding the necessary help to face these problems is easier than in years past.
-However, more and more people are affected by this disorder each year.
-As such, respiratory therapists will be needed to meet a growing demand of sleep apnea patients.
+However, more and more people are affected by this disorder each and every year.
+As such, respiratory therapists will be needed to treat a growing demand

 Many people around the world are switching from smoking to vaping because they believe that it is a healthier alternative.
-News flash, it’s not.
-Not necessarily anyway, because vaping definitely has its pitfalls as well.
+News flash, it’s (most likely) not.
+Well, not necessarily anyway, because vaping definitely has its pitfalls as well.

 With the climate changing rapidly and the environment arguably diminishing, the air we breathe isn’t getting any cleaner and healthier as the years go by.

 As the atmosphere becomes more polluted, the air we breathe becomes more tarnished.
 Our bodies aren’t physiologically designed to handle such pollutants, and this will likely cause more respiratory-related issues to occur over time within the population.

 While society today is working on ways to enhance the quality of our environment and reduce the underlying causes, scientists still believe the air we breathe is becoming more dangerous every year and our lungs more susceptible to damage.

 This is a sure sign that more Respiratory Therapists will be needed as patient conditions continue to worsen as the years go by.